jcgneto/CV/README.md

 # Research areas of interest

 Data science and machine learning application to microbial genomics.
-Finding genomic signatures in bacterial pathogen populations, and applying it to diagnostics and surveillance.
-Linking genotypes to phenotypes leveraging bacterial population structure.
+Linking genotypes to phenotypes at the bacterial population level.
-Foodborne pathogens.
+Foodborne pathogens and gut microbiome.

 # Publications